-Few vegetables are as versatile as garlic, a member of the onion family that can be slow-roasted in the oven, sautéed in a skillet, minced for a dip, or whisked into a vinaigrette.
-With its rich flavor and fragrant aroma, garlic is also a key ingredient in many marinades and an essential addition to a wide variety of cuisines, from Italian to Thai.
+Few vegetables are as versatile as garlic, a member of the onion family that can be slow-roasted in the oven, sautéed in a skillet, minced for a dip or marinade, or whisked into a vinaigrette.
+With its rich flavor and fragrant aroma, garlic is an essential addition to a wide variety of cuisines, from Italian and Greek to Chinese and Thai.

-Some studies have found garlic to have a positive effect on cardiovascular health, helping to lower cholesterol levels and blood pressure, thanks to the more than 100 sulfur compounds it contains.
+Some studies have found garlic to have a positive effect on cardiovascular health, helping to lower cholesterol levels and blood pressure–thanks to the more than 100 sulfur compounds it contains.
 It has also been touted for having therapeutic benefits for everything from colds to hangovers.

 Here are some tips for getting the most from your garlic:

 Shop smart.
 Always buy firm, heavy heads of garlic, since the heavier the head, the juicier and more flavorful the individual cloves will be.
 If a head of garlic has powdery dark patches beneath the skin, or if it feels soft, avoid buying it.

 Keep it fresh.
 Garlic is best stored in a cool, dry place.
 An unbroken garlic bulb should keep for up to eight weeks, although it may start to dry out before that.
 Once you’ve broken into a bulb, the individual cloves will last for a week.
 Avoid storing garlic in the refrigerator, and don’t store it in a plastic bag.
 Some people like to store their garlic in a “garlic keeper,” typically a ceramic or terracotta container, with or without holes, that keeps out light and absorbs moisture.